BluFedora/blufedora.github.io/markdown/style_guide_2018.md

     #define MAX(a, b) ((a) > (b)) ? (a) : (b)
   ```

-- If you can ‘#undef’ ing the macro when you’re done with it is a good idea.
+- '#undef’ing the macro when you’re done with it is a good idea.

   ```c
       // NOTE(Shareef): This is so this macro doesn’t clutter the global